 These predators are most definitely a gardeners best friend!
-Native two spotted ladybirds Adalia bipunctata are fantastic predators of aphids and other plant pests making a real dent in pest numbers.Both adults and larvae feed on numerous species of aphids and greenfly.
+Supplied as native two spotted ladybirds Adalia bipunctata,,they are efficient predators of aphids and other plant pests .Both adults and larvae feed on numerous species of aphids and greenfly.

-Ladybird adults will feed on most species of aphid and are especially effective against these kinds of infestation.They will also feed on other small soft bodied insect pests, however Dragonfli advise the use of more specific predators for the control of pests like spider mite and thrips.
+Ladybird adults will feed on most species of aphids.They will also feed on some other small soft bodied insect pests, however Dragonfli advise the use of more specific predators for the control of pests like spider mite and thrips.
 See Spider Mite Killer and Thrip Killer products.

 In the wild ladybirds can live between 2 to 3 years and grow to 0.4 inches.

 Release ladybird adults in the morning or evening if applying indoors or when windows and vents are closed for a few hours.
 Open container and lodge in foilage for adults to emerge, after afew hours, if some adults are left inside, gently tip out onto infested plants.

 Ladybirds are living creatures and can be affected by any chemical pesticides used prior to and during their release.
 As a guide cease using all chemical insecticides at least 3 weeks before releasing and up to 2 days before for non-toxic products like SB plant Invigorator.